gravitational/teleport/rfd/9999-oidc-idp-for-aws-rds-dbs-discovery.md

 #### User's Point of View
 When the user adds a new resource, using the Discover Wizard, they'll be asked where the resource lives.

-The flow from the user's point of view should be the following:
+Choosing an RDS DB, the user is presented with the following flow:

-1. User chooses to Add resources from AWS, and is then prompted to setup an OIDC Identity Provider pointing to its teleport instance's url.
+1. User is prompted to setup an OIDC Identity Provider pointing to its Teleport instance's url.
 2. User opens AWS, selects IAM and then, under `Access Management`, selects `Identity providers`.
 3. Configures the Teleport instance as an OIDC IdP:
    1. Clicks `Add provider` of type `OpenID Connect`.